CMU-Capstone/TBC-Final-Deliverable/README.md

 All services will redirect you to their respective Swagger UI documentation pages

+* Demo_frontend: `8083`
+This is the demo frontend - built off a open source template [material-dashboard-react](https://github.com/creativetimofficial/material-dashboard-react)

 ## Services
 Refer to the all service documentation in the `Documents/API Manuals` folder of this project